 Our assessments showed little evidence of differential test functioning due to sexual orientation, with test score differences of less than 1% on average.
 Similar to the results we see across age groups, genders, and racial and ethnic groups, these results indicate scales on the Hogan Personality Inventory, Hogan Developmental Survey, and the Motives, Values, Preferences Inventory are fair across sexual orientations.

-For specific questions, or to learn more, contact your Hogan representative.
+For specific questions, or to learn more, talk to a Hogan representative.